We are looking forward to welcoming fans to Brentford Community Stadium for our first season in the Premier League.

 All food and drink counters around the stadium have been lowered for easier wheelchair access.

-There are a small number of disabled spaces available at the stadium.
-Spaces on-site will be booked for those with the greatest need.
-Fans coming to a game who have a Blue Badge are asked to contact the Club by emailing email@example.com for further details on parking arrangements.
+There are a small number of disabled spaces available at the stadium which can be pre-booked.
+There are also Blue Badge parking spaces available at the Old Citroen Site which is near the stadium.
+Spaces must be pre-booked and are available at brentfordfc.co.uk.
+Fans coming to a game who have a Blue Badge are asked to contact the Club by emailing firstname.lastname@example.org for further details on parking arrangements.

 We have a dedicated Sensory Room in the South Stand which has been designated for fans with sensory impairments to assist their matchday experience.
 Spaces in the Sensory Room will be allocated on a match-by-match basis.
 Please email us at email@example.com